nicofraisse/chordmix/README.md

 # ChordMix

-ChordMix is a web application designed to generate distinct music notes in a random order, primarily used for my piano practice by providing unpredictable note combinations.
+Generate distinct music notes in a random order.
+Primarily used for my piano practice by providing unpredictable note combinations.

 ## Website